 - Placeless work (mobile phone apps)

-The final part of the process is to define Perceptibility through the basic questions of who, what, where, when, why and how. Â This is the tactical level.
+The final part of the process is to define Perceptibility through the fundamental questions of who, what, where, when, why and how.
+This is the tactical level.
 We talked a lot about the need for internal marketing.
-Imagine Perceptibility guiding answers to these questions so that you are forced to communicate the deepest intent of the system.
-You want to have anyone who reads these answers know why they care, and what is in it for them.
+Imagine Perceptibility guiding your answers to these questions so that you are forced to communicate the system’s deepest intent.
+You want anyone who reads these answers to know why they care and what is in it for them.

 Leave a Reply